Philips to step up overhaul of lighting unit

 The unit, which accounts for 40 percent of company sales, is set to benefit from rising demand for its scanners and nuclear medicine products from emerging markets, Van Houten said.

-Philips reported second-quarter earnings before interest, tax and amortization (EBITA) of 415 million euros ($562 million) and net profit of 243 million on sales of 5.3 billion.
+Philips reported second-quarter earnings before interest, tax and amortization (EBITA) of 415 million euros (328 million pounds) and net profit of 243 million on sales of 5.3 billion.

 The company said it expects EBITA excluding special items to rise in the second half of the year after cost-cutting measures, but said the rise would be not enough for a full-year increase.